DHI-GRAS/azure-multi-deploy-action/readme.md

 - The action will install Azure CLI
 - Action does not handle installation of dependencies - they must be installed in a step before the action is run

-### azureCredentials in package.json
+#### "azureDeployConfig" key in package.json

 - `clientId`, `tenantId`, `clientSecret`, `subscriptionId` are required and formatted as JSON
 - `outputDir` is optional and represents the location of your output directory with default set to `./dist`.
-` `enableCorsApiIds` is optional and represents an array of Function Apps resourceIds that need to enable cors for the staging storage accounts.
+- `enableCorsApiIds` is optional and represents an array of Function Apps resourceIds that need to enable cors for the staging storage accounts.
 - For other inputs, see `action.yml`